stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

     }
 }
 ```

+Ideally we would implement this by converting the buffer using `toFloatBuffer()` and using a bulk-copy operation but the above is simpler.

 We provide an array constructor but in general it will be considerably easier to create a matrix using a builder: